Graduate Program in Nurse Anesthesia

 University Requirements

-All standard requirements of the University must be met.
+All standard requirements of the University must be met in addition to the programmatic requirements.
 Admission to graduate study is a two-fold evaluation process.
 The Office of Admissions determines eligibility for admission to the University and the Nurse Anesthesia Admissions Committee determines admissibility to the degree program.
 Applicants for admission to the doctoral degree program must meet the University's minimum standard of a 3.0 upper division GPA and completion of the verbal, quantitative, and writing sections of the Graduate Record Examination (GRE) before an application will be considered by the program.
-Meeting the minimum requirements does not guarantee acceptance for graduate study in the program as admission is competitive.
-Prospective students must apply to the University and pay the application fee before their application will be reviewed at the Program level.
+Meeting the minimum requirements does not guarantee acceptance for graduate study in the program as admission is competitive and limited in class size.
+Prospective students must apply to the University and pay the application fee before their application is reviewed at the program level.
 Applicants must submit copies of their official transcripts from all post-secondary schools attended and official GRE scores from the Educational Testing Service (ETS) to the Office of Graduate Admissions.
 Admission is for the summer semester.
 There are additional requirements and procedures that are required for admission to the program.
 Please see the program website for full application requirements, submission dates of application materials, and additional information at https://pc.fsu.edu/nap/program/requirements.
 Final admission to the University is subject to approval by the Office of Admissions.

 Program Requirements

-Admission to the Florida State University Nurse Anesthesia Program is a highly competitive process.
-Students must first be invited to interview before the admission process proceeds.
-The program requires an individual applying for a doctoral degree to hold a bachelor's or master's degree in nursing obtained from a regionally accredited institution of higher education in the United States.
-Applicants must also hold a current, valid, unrestricted, professional nursing license in one jurisdiction of the United States and have at least one year of recent Registered Nurse (RN) experience in a critical care setting.
-Applicants who are accepted into the doctoral degree program must possess and maintain a current unrestricted Registered Nurse (RN) license in accordance with the Enhanced Nurse Licensure Compact (eNLC) which was implemented in Florida on January 19, 2018.
+Admission to the Florida State University Nurse Anesthesia Program is a competitive process.
+Students are invited to an interview before being selected for admission.
+Applicants must possess a bachelor's degree or higher in nursing obtained from a regionally accredited institution of higher education in the United States.
+Applicants must also hold a current, valid, unrestricted, professional nursing license in at least one jurisdiction of the United States and have a minimum of one year of recent Registered Nurse (RN) experience in a critical care setting as defined by the COA.
+Applicants who are accepted into the degree program must possess and maintain a current unrestricted Registered Nurse (RN) license in accordance with the Enhanced Nurse Licensure Compact (eNLC) which was implemented in Florida on January 19, 2018.

 Statement of Professional Conduct